Sitting exams at SLU

-The exam services team arrange invigilators, book exam rooms, handle exam papers and are responsible for procedures related to exam papers.
+The exam services team arranges invigilators, books exam rooms, handles exam papers and is responsible for procedures related to exam papers.

-If you have any questions about registering for exams, special needs, handing out of exam papers or resits, first contact your course coordinator or a course administrator at your department.
+If you have any questions about registering for exams, special needs, handing out of exam papers or retakes, first contact your course coordinator or a course administrator at your department.

-If you need to bring electronic medical equipment to the exam, email the exam services team at firstname.lastname@example.org, describing the type of equipment.
+If you need to bring electronic medical equipment to the exam, email the exam services team (contact information provided below), describing the type of equipment.
 Also give your contact details.

-You may be eligible for alternative exam arrangements.
-This requires a recommendation from the special learning support coordinator.
+You may be eligible for study support for students with disabilities.
+This requires a recommendation from the study support coordinator.

-Alternative exam arrangements may involve extra time, using a computer with speech synthesis and a spell checker, taking the exam in a smaller group or having the exam divided into two parts which you take on different occasions.
+Such support may include extended time, using a computer with speech synthesis and a spell checker, taking the exam in a smaller group or having the exam divided into two parts which you take on different occasions.

 - You can read more about studying with a disability in the Education Planning and Administration Handbook.

-If you have been granted special learning support and wish to have alternative exam arrangements, contact the course coordinator or the course administrator - preferably at the start of the semester, but no later than 15 days before the exam.
+If you have been granted study support for students with disabilities and want to apply for adapted assessment, contact the course coordinator or the course administrator – preferably at the start of the semester, but no later than 15 days before the exam.
 The examiner decides what arrangements are possible.

-If you have been granted special exam support, you must notify the exam services team at least 15 working days before the exam date.
-You do this by following the instructions and the link in your exam registration in Ladok Student.
+Once you have a decision, you must notify the exam services team at least 15 working days before the exam date.
+You do this by following the instructions and using the link in your Ladok Student exam registration.

 NB.
-Please note that after submitting the form requesting alternative exam arrangements, you must return to Ladok to complete your registration.
-This is to ensure a place.
+Please note that after submitting the form requesting adapted assessment, you must return to Ladok to complete your registration.
+This is to secure a place.

 Suspected cheating and plagiarism